December 8, 2016

-The first Campus Night on November 4 was a big success, as nearly 500 college students were part of the sold-out crowd that filled Orchestra Hall!
+The Minnesota Orchestra's first Campus Night in November 2016 was a big success, as nearly 500 college students were part of the sold-out crowd that filled Orchestra Hall!
 All the credit goes to our Student Ambassadors who helped spread the word on their campuses about Minnesota Orchestra student ticket discounts.

 Here are just a few things our current Ambassadors had to say about the first Campus Night and being a Student Ambassador:

 “One reason Campus Night was very special to me was because of the energy.
 There is something to be said about sharing music in such a bright and diverse atmosphere, to see the hall filled with voices and excitement; it really is a unique experience that promises fond memories and an unforgettable performance.” - Ines Guanchez, University of Minnesota

 “The best part about being a Student Ambassador for me is getting involved in the greater Twin Cities community.
 I can connect with other students as well as professionals who share an appreciation for orchestral music.” - Connor Neill, University of Minnesota

 “Overall, the best part of Campus Night was being able to watch a crowd of young and old concertgoers get larger and larger as they enjoyed their time in Orchestra Hall…even before the start of the concert.” - Zack Pentecost, University of Minnesota

 “I hope that after this concert, students who don’t normally go to classical concerts realize how great they can be and what an amazing experience they are.
 And those who normally attend, keep going to make their life better through music!” - Justin Thai, University of Minnesota

 “To me, the best part of being a Student Ambassador or is hearing students that are new to the orchestra world saying how much they enjoyed the concert.
 It has been a great way to reach out and show people how great classical music is.” - Alexa Sorensen, Eagan High School